floooh/floooh.github.io/_posts/2019-09-27-modern-c-for-cpp-peeps.md

 A more reasonable advice is to work with what C offers, instead of trying to work around it.

-The 'C way' is to have 'dumb structs' instead of 'smart objects'.
+The 'C way' is to have 'dumb data' instead of 'smart objects'.
 A struct is just some plain data blob without a behaviour of its own.
 When the data is copied, it's always a simple copy.
 When the data is destroyed, it's always a no-op.